Licensure

 PROTECT AND DEFEND LICENSURE

 Fifty-two jurisdictions have recognized that landscape architecture regulation is necessary to protect public health, safety, and welfare.
 The practice of landscape architecture should preserve and maximize the use of natural systems and resources, keep the public safe from hazards, and prevent damage to public or private property from changes in the built environment.
-The education, experience, and examination required to earn a license ensures that licensed landscape architects can effectively protect the public and our communities from harm.
+The education, experience, and examination required to earn a license ensure that licensed landscape architects can effectively protect the public and our communities from harm.

 Landscape Architecture Registration Act